2008 United States presidential election in New Mexico: Predictions

 There were 16 news organizations that made state-by-state predictions of the election.
 Here are their last predictions before election day:

 Polling

 Obama won a majority of the pre-election polls taken in the state, including sweeping all of them taken after September 14.
 The final three polls averaged the Democrat leading 55% to 43%.

 Fundraising

 John McCain raised a total of $1,016,376 in the state.
 Barack Obama raised $3,987,438.

 Advertising and visits

 Obama and his interest groups spent $4,535,378.
 McCain and his interest groups spent $3,606,796.
-The Democrat ticket visited the state five times to the Republicans' eight times.
+The Democratic ticket visited the state five times to the Republicans' eight times.